What Are Antiviral Herbs?

 With viruses making all the headlines, many people are wondering about antiviral herbs.

-In this article I will describe antiviral herbs and address how they work.
+In this article I will describe antiviral herbs and address their antiviral properties and how they work.

 How Do Antiviral Herbs Work?